 Installing the RPM Package Manager

 In order to install the software, you must install RPM - the RPM Package Manager.
-Since you can't install rpm initially with rpm, it and a few requisite tools (gzip, bzip2, and patch) are available in installp format.
-You must install the installp image of RPM, which is available from the Linux Affinity image repository as installp/ppc/rpm.rte.
-You may also download the rpm installp image via a Netscape browser by holding down the shift key and the left mouse-button here.
+Since you can't install rpm initially with rpm, rpm is available in installp format.
+RPM package manager is available on base AIX or you can install the installp image of RPM, which is available from the AIX toolbox repository as installp/ppc/rpm.rte.
 You install rpm as root as in the following example:

 installp -qacXgd rpm.rte rpm.rte